Kruithne/spooder/README.md

 > The entire process is transactional.
 If an error occurs during the application of **any** revision for **any** table, the entire process will be rolled back and the database will be left in the state it was before the update was attempted.

 >[!IMPORTANT]
-> `db_update_schema_sqlite` will throw an error if the revisions cannot be parsed or applied for any reason.
+> `db_update_schema_*` will throw an error if the revisions cannot be parsed or applied for any reason.
 It is important you catch and handle appropriately.

 ```ts
 try {